0E9B061F/arkweb/README.md

+<a id="structure"></a>
 # Site structure

-A valid Site directory take sthe following form.
+A valid Site directory takes the following form.
 The only required elements are the header, `header.yaml`, the page template `page.html.erb`  and at least one page to render.